 8. Sai Wan Swimming Shed

 Located on the west side of Hong Kong Island is an area called Western District.
-And along the edge around Mount Davis, there are various spots to watch the sunset.
+And along the edge of Mount Davis, there are various spots to watch the Hong Kong sunset.
 And one of the best spots at the perimeter is the Sai Wan Swimming Shed.

-The swimming shed was built more than 50 years ago for swimmers to change into their bathing suits.
+The swimming shed was built over 50 years ago for swimmers to change into bathing suits.
 It was one of many swimming sheds in HK, but this is the only remaining swimming shed left.

-Today, this spot is popular for taking photographs (I saw a couple there taking wedding photos) and is one of the best sunset spots in Hong Kong.
+Today, this spot is popular for taking photographs (I saw a couple there taking wedding photos) and is one of the best sports for watching the sunset in HK.
 You can walk down the rickety walkway to take an Instagram photo.
 Or you can walk further east and take photos from the rocky shore.

-If you are visiting the swimming shed, you might as well see the sunset at Jubilee Battery too.
-But you’ll have to walk back up to the main road, turn right and walk 7 minutes.
+If you are visiting the swimming shed, you might also see the sunset at the Sunset Pavillion at the base of Mount Davis.
+But you’ll have to walk back up to the main road, turn right and walk for 7 minutes.
 Then walk down the set of stairs when you see the sign.

-At the bottom of the staircase is a viewing pagoda where you can comfortable watch the sunset.
+At the bottom of the staircase is a viewing pagoda where you can comfortably watch the sunset.
 But you can still get closer to the sunset.
 All you have to do is walk down further to the rocky shore.
-And go early, this is a busy spot especially on the weekends.
+And go early; this sunset spot is super busy, especially on the weekends.

 10. Kwun Tong Promenade

 The Kwun Tong Promenade is a newly built pedestrian walkway in East Kowloon.
 The one-kilometre waterfront park is a modern community park with green spaces and art installations.
 And it has a long boardwalk that allows visitors to see Kwun Tong Typhoon Shelter and Kai Tai Cruise Terminal (the old airport in HK).